Dispossessing a Nation

 The first five chapters covering some key periods in history have been written and we provide them here along with links to the permanent page for each.
+The sixth is nearing completion.
 This present article will be edited as the project proceeds.
 Click on the pictures to go to the articles in question:

 1. The Time of the Portuguese 1487 -1647

 2. The Dutch founding of the Settlement at the Cape – 1652